How to factory reset your Philips Hue smart lighting system

 It is rare for smart home devices to need a factory reset.
 But sometimes, when they encounter a software fault or simply need a fresh start, a total reboot can be the best, and potentially the quickest, approach to take.

 I did exactly this recently with my Philips Hue smart lighting system.
-Firstly because I had added, relocated and removed several Hue devices in recent weeks, including a Hue Play system that I no longer wish to use.
-And secondly, my bedroom Hue lights had seemingly become confused by overlapping routines created in the Alexa, Google Home and Philips Hue apps.
+Firstly because I had added, relocated, and removed several Hue devices in recent weeks, including a Hue Play system that I no longer wish to use.
+And secondly, my bedroom Hue lights had seemingly become confused by overlapping routines created in the Alexa, Google Home, and Philips Hue apps.

 Instead of delving into each of those applications to work out what had gone wrong, I decided a fresh start would be best, especially since I only have three lights – two bulbs in lamps and a light strip – to control.

-So think carefully before searching for a pin, paperclip of SIM tray removal tool and jabbing it into the back of your Hue Bridge.
+So think carefully before searching for a pin, or paperclip of SIM tray removal tool and jabbing it into the back of your Hue Bridge.
 But, if that is the route you want to take – perhaps because you are selling your system or giving it to a friend – the process is outlined below.